PXLbros/ember-cli-youtube-modal/README.md

 ## Further Customizations

-By default the Youtube video modal is fullscreen, but this can be customized via CSS and by setting the `width` and `height` properties in the `modal-video` component.
+By default the Youtube video modal is fullscreen.
+If you want to customzie this look, you have to manually adjust the CSS and by setting the `width` and `height` properties in the `modal-video` component.